huntdatacenter/docs/docs/about/tingweeks.md

 # Ting weeks

-These are the times of the year were we come together for information, feedback and discussions on how to develop HUNT Cloud so you best can elevate your data-driven science.
+We come together three times a year for information, feedback and discussions on how to develop HUNT Cloud so you best can elevate your data-driven science.

-We arrange a set of "tings" for different parts of our community spread out over a week.
+We arrange a set of "tings" for different parts of our community.
+The meetings are spread out over a week.
 We call these weeks "ting weeks".
-We aim to hold ting weeks three times a year, in the fall, winter and spring.

 [[toc]]